Diethood » Recipes » Dinner Recipes » Beef Recipes » How to Cook Filet Mignon (Grill or Oven)

-Learn how to cook Filet Mignon cooked two different ways – pan-seared and finished in the oven, or grilled!
-This steak recipe has the perfect char on the outside with a tender and buttery center.
+Learn how to cook Filet Mignon in two different ways – in the oven or on the grill!
+This is the perfect recipe for making filet mignon at home – easy, flavorful, and so juicy, with the perfect char on the outside and a tender and buttery center.

-Turns out, filet mignon is so easy to make!
-And, just as yummy at home.
-I’ve tried a few different preparations and today I’m sharing my two favorites for the perfect charred exterior with a juicy and buttery inside. 🍴
+It turns out filet mignon is easy to make and just as yummy at home.
+I’ve tried a few different preparations, and today, I’m sharing my two favorites for the perfect charred exterior with a juicy, buttery interior.

 Why You’ll Love This Filet Mignon Recipe